Advertising When Your Website Sucks

 If you don’t want to drive traffic to your website, you can focus on building awareness for your business.
 Building brand awareness is vital for any company and can often lead to gains in the future.
 Additionally, many businesses under-invest in awareness marketing in favor of focusing budgets on channels that drive leads and sales.

 However, there are important reasons to invest in awareness marketing.
 First, it builds your potential customer base.
 More often than not, when users are researching a product or service, they are more likely to use a familiar name.
-By investing in awareness, you increase your chances for your business to succeed when a customer does need your product or service.
+By investing in awareness, you increase the chances for your business to succeed when a customer does need your product or service.

 Channels for Building Awareness